Professional and amateur status in first-class cricket: 18th century

 Patronage was of vital importance to the growth and development of cricket in the 18th century.
 It is extremely doubtful if cricket would ever have become a national sport without patronage and gambling.
 The key figures in the 18th century were the Dukes of Richmond; Edwin Stead; Sir William Gage; Frederick, Prince of Wales; Lord John Sackville; John Sackville, 3rd Duke of Dorset; Sir Horatio Mann; George Finch, 9th Earl of Winchilsea and, into the 19th century, Lord Frederick Beauclerk.
 They were all members of the nobility or the gentry, they all played cricket (Beauclerk and, to a lesser degree, Dorset were very good players) and they all gambled on matches.

-To boost their chances of winning wagers, some patrons formed their own county-class teams such as the Kent and Sussex teams led by Stead and the 2nd Duke of Richmond in the 1720s.
+To boost their chances of winning wagers, some patrons formed their own county-class teams such as the Kent and Sussex ones led by Stead and the 2nd Duke of Richmond in the 1720s.
 As players themselves, they captained their teams and it was gentlemen like them, and the friends whom they invited to play, who established cricket's amateur tradition.
 Professionals were paid a match fee for taking part.
-Thus, a Sussex team of the 1720s might be captained by Richmond and include not only additional gentlemen like his fellow patron Gage but also professionals like Thomas Waymark.
-That was the pattern of first-class English teams until 1962.
+Thus, Sussex of the 1720s might be captained by Richmond and include not only additional gentlemen like his fellow patron Gage but also professionals like Thomas Waymark.
+That was the pattern of top-class English teams until 1962.
 Waymark, for example, was employed by the Duke of Richmond as a groom and this became a common arrangement between patron and professional in the 18th century.
 In later years, Lumpy Stevens and John Minshull were employed by their patrons as a gardener and gamekeeper respectively.
 In the longer term, however, the professional became an employee of his club and the beginnings of this trend could be observed in the 1770s when the Hambledon Club paid match fees to its players.

 While the gentlemen were happy to play in the same team as the professionals, a form of apartheid was created off the field (e.g., separate changing rooms and gateways as mentioned above).
 Conscious of their higher social status, they used the fact that they were not paid a match fee to declare themselves amateurs, though not in the sense of someone playing the game as a spare-time hobby because they were either investing in each game by wagering or by claiming expenses for travel and accommodation.
 They styled themselves amateurs in order to erect a barrier between themselves and the working class professionals.
 The concept was a reflection not only of social status but also of the military mindset which perceived three separate classes: officers, sergeants and the so-called "other ranks".
 That classification was even extended to marriage in terms of "officers and their ladies, sergeants and their wives, other ranks and their women".